vblancoOR/seriation_mathopt/README.md

         * spp: shortest path approaches
         * s: models based on the "s"-variables.
         * general: four index formulation (default)
-    - _symmetric_ordering_; True: if both rows and columns are sorted with the same permutations; False: if rows and columns are differently permuted.
+    - _coordinated_ordering_; True: if both rows and columns are sorted with the same permutations; False: if rows and columns are differently permuted.
-    - eps_neigh: 1 (Default): if the von Neumman neighbor is used, 1.5: is the Moore neighborhood is used for the stress seriation.
+    - eps_neigh: 1 (Default): if the von Neumman neighbor is used, 1.5: is the Moore neighborhood is used for the stress seriation; value 8 is the 2 steps cross neighborhood.
     - output: if the Gurobi outputflag information is printed while solving the problem (1) or not (0: default).

 the function: